evolv-ai/experiment-management-cli/README.md

 3. The system will prompt you to enter your Evolv email and password.

-4. Once logged in you will not have to login again till your credentials expire or you close your terminal.
+4. Once logged in you will not have to login again till your credentials expire.

 ## Other Commands